Asanka25/GSOC2022/README.md

-# Gsoc
+# Gsoc2022

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1.
+This is my GSOC2022 project where I contributed to the Reactome archive.
+This Angular UI solved the UI issue Reactome archive had.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm install` and `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding